fredrikburmester/streamyfin/README.md

 Streamyfin includes some exciting experimental features like media downloading and Chromecast support.
 These are still in development, and we appreciate your patience and feedback as we work to improve them.

+### Downloading

+Downloading works by using ffmpeg to convert a HLS stream into a video file on the device.
+This means that you can download and view any file you can stream!
+The file is converted by Jellyfin on the server in real time as it is downloaded.
+This means a **bit longer download times** but supports any file that your server can transcode.

 ## 🛠️ Beta testing (iOS/Android)

 ## TestFlight